-The objective of the Housing Trajectory is to plan, monitor and manage the delivery of new housing in accordance with the East of England Plan (RSS14) and the Local Development Framework.
-This assists in monitoring the former ODPM's objective of 'achieving a better balance between housing availability and the demand for housing, improving affordability, in all English regions while protecting valuable countryside around our towns and cities' (as stated within the Public Service Agreement 2008-2011, HM Treasury).
+The objective of the Housing Trajectory is to plan, monitor and manage the delivery of new housing in the Borough of Chelmsford.
+This assists in monitoring the objective of 'achieving a better balance between housing availability and the demand for housing, improving affordability, in all English regions while protecting valuable countryside around our towns and cities' (as stated within the Public Service Agreement 2008-2011, HM Treasury).

-The Housing Trajectory therefore provides an update of Chelmsford Borough's delivery of housing and will demonstrate progress towards meeting housing targets set out in the East of England Plan (RSS14).
+The Housing Trajectory therefore provides an update of Chelmsford Borough's delivery of housing and will demonstrate progress towards meeting housing targets set out in Chelmsford's Adopted Core Strategy.